 Today we're going to sew together this traditional quilt block called Morning Star that first appeared in the Ladies Art Company publication.
 It also appeared in Hearth & Home under the name State of Virginia.
-It's not very hard to piece and is so striking with the banded star design.
+It's pretty easy to piece and is so striking with the banded star design.
 Let's get started!

 Fabric Requirements for a 12" Finished Morning Star Quilt Block:

 - Light/Ivory: 4 - 3.5" squares, and 4 - 2.5" x 4.5" rectangles

 - Medium 1/Red: 8 - 2.5" squares, 4 - 2.5" x 4.5" rectangles, 4 - 1.5" x 3.5" rectangles, and 4 - 1.5" x 4.5" rectangles

 - Medium 2/Gold: 1 - 4.5" square

 Using the LIght/Ivory 2.5" x 4.5" rectangles and the Medium 1/Red 2.5" squares, make four Flying Geese units as shown in the picture below.
 You can find my tutorial for making Flying Geese blocks at https://fabric406.com/blogs/fabric406-blog/how-to-sew-a-basic-flying-geese-block

 Using the Medium 1/Red 2.5" x 4.5" rectangles and the Dark/Navy 2.5" squares, piece together four Flying Geese units as shown below.